 Moving forward, organisations will benefit from creating multimodal spaces that support collaboration and focus work equally.

 The workplace can’t simply be a social hub that brings people together with the expectation that individual work will happen at home.
 Research tells us this is not an inclusive strategy since many people struggle to focus at home.
 It must provide places where people can work together, as well as places where they can do individual, focused work.

 To meet the needs of all types of work, the workplace will need to support:

 People need high-performing spaces that provide access to the tools and technology they need to collaborate effectively.
 They also need to be able to quickly switch between individual and group tasks.
 It’s the ebb and flow between these two modes of work that results in innovation.

 The need to accommodate remote participation will become the norm, as people travel less and some team members continue to work from home regularly.
-People will need access to personal spaces that minimize disruptions from video meetings and large-scale collaboration devices to allow for more natural and equal participation.
+People will need access to personal spaces that minimised disruptions from video meetings and large-scale collaboration devices to allow for more natural and equal participation.

 Prior to the pandemic, people were very vocal about the lack of privacy in open plan offices.
 While working from home has given some people the privacy they desperately needed to get work done, others have continued to struggle — unable to get away from other activities happening in their home.
 The workplace will need to provide individual and group spaces where people can control visual, acoustical and territorial privacy.

 Studies prove movement enhances creative ideation and allows for more equal participation.
 When people can physically move around in collaboration spaces and have the ability to move tools such as whiteboards, tackable boards or digital devices, they are better able to solve complex problems.